 - The Lion King:

 - Scar tries to shift the blame to the hyenas before his final confrontation with Simba.
-Unfortunately for him, the hyenas overhear and they aren't very pleased, as well as hungry...
+Unfortunately for him, the hyenas overhear and they aren't very pleased, and they were hungry...

 - Additionally, during the two's faceoff, Simba actually does have Scar at his mercy but instead chooses to exile him, repeating the last words Scar spoke to him as a cub.
 Scar instead sneak attacks Simba with some hot coal to try and put him off balance.
 Though it does wing Simba, he's still as combat adept as ever and eventually tosses him off a cliff down to where the above-mentioned hyenas are.